Mount Alvernia Hospital: History

 In October 2010, MAH opened the Alvernia Parentcraft Centre for ante-natal care, childbirth education and newborn baby care.
-Equipped with private consultation rooms and staffed by lactation consultants and parentcraft counsellors, the Centre fulfilled the needs of both parents with newborns and those preparing for childbirth.

 The following year saw more investment in several IT initiatives such as electronic medical records, online medical test order by doctors, enhancement of pharmacy information system and customer relationship management system.

 The new side extension facing Thomson Road was completed in 2012.
 It housed additional diagnostic imaging facilities, a bigger health screening centre, more operating theatres and patient beds.
-It is served by a covered pedestrian walkway to provide easy access to Thomson Road.
+It is served by a covered pedestrian walkway to provide access to Thomson Road.

 The hospital Chapel had been an integral part of the infrastructure since MAH started in 1961.
 The Chapel went through a renovation and reopened in 2013.
 The new medical centre D was finally completed and officially opened by Minister of Health, Gan Kim Yong in October 2014.
 This new 17,490sq m new facility not only provides additional medical suites, but also expanded car park space for the hospital.
 It houses over 60 specialist clinics and cover 28 specialties.